apache/usergrid/docs/data-storage/data-store-dbms.md

 # The Usergrid Data Store

-The API BaaS data store is backed by Cassandra, an open source distributed DBMS.
+The Usergrid data store is backed by Cassandra, an open source distributed DBMS.
 Cassandra isn’t a relational database system (RDBMS), and is sometimes placed in the category of “NoSQL” or “schema-less” databases.

 .. note:: Usergrid is not a relational database

 Optimizing for performance on a DBMS like Cassandra differs a bit from relational databases.
-For more information, see Optimizing access to your API BaaS data store.
+For more information, see Optimizing access to your Usergrid data store.

 Cassandra is specifically designed to support applications that need flexibility and high scalability, particularly web and mobile applications.
-API BaaS client applications write and read data formatted as JavaScript Object Notation (JSON).
-(Apigee provides SDKs through which client apps can do much of this work in their native language.
-For more information, see API BaaS SDKs.)
+Usergrid client applications write and read data formatted as JavaScript Object Notation (JSON).
+(Usergrid provides SDKs through which client apps can do much of this work in their native language.
+For more information, see Usergrid SDKs.)

 With Cassandra as the underlying DBMS, apps benefit from: